 Community Integrated Services (CIS) community-based day programs are rooted in our belief that full community involvement for people with intellectual and developmental disabilities benefits everyone.
-CIS offers a wide range of community based support options, from providing a few hours of help in a person’s own home, to an intensive program with around-the-clock clinical and nursing services.
-Regardless of the level of need, all of the individuals we work with are encouraged and supported to become active and valued members of their community.
-To aid in that effort, we have developed program opportunities to fit the specific goals and aspirations of each individual, while working towards independence, health and wellness, and an enriching life by:
+CIS offers a wide range of community-based support options, from a few hours of help in a person’s own home, to an intensive program with around-the-clock clinical and nursing services.
+Regardless of the level of need, the individuals we work with are encouraged and supported to become active and valued members of their community.
+To aid in that effort, we are constantly expanding our available opportunities to fit the specific goals and aspirations of each individual, while working towards independence, health, wellness, and an enriching life by assistance with:

-This program offers opportunities for individuals who live independently in the community, but need minimal/occasional supports to maintain their independence.
+This program offers opportunities for individuals who live independently in the community but need minimal/occasional supports to maintain their independence.

 Safety is always at the forefront for both the individual and the community.